latin-dict/latin-dict.github.io/docs/howto.md

 GoldenDict is our recommended dictionary shell app.
 It's loaded with features, supports many dictionary formats, and it's free.

+Since GoldenDict is open source, you can find variations of it from various sources.
+For instance, the original [GoldenDict](http://goldendict.org) has been dormant for years, although it still works.

+All new features, however, are implemented in a [GitHub fork](https://github.com/xiaoyifang/goldendict/releases) supported by user [@xiaoyifang](https://github.com/xiaoyifang/goldendict).

 **Download** the latest version of GoldenDict here:

 * [Windows](https://github.com/goldendict/goldendict/wiki/Early-Access-Builds-for-Windows).
 * [macOS](https://github.com/goldendict/goldendict/wiki/Early-Access-Builds-for-Mac-OS-X).
 * [Linux](https://flathub.org/apps/io.github.xiaoyifang.goldendict_ng).
 Another option is [AppImage build](https://github.com/Abs62/goldendict/releases).

-(Since GoldenDict is open source, you can find variations of it from various sources.
-For instance, the original [GoldenDict](http://goldendict.org) has been dormant for years, although it still works.)

-All new features are implemented in a [GitHub fork](https://github.com/xiaoyifang/goldendict/releases) supported by user [@xiaoyifang](https://github.com/xiaoyifang/goldendict).
-Note, however, that some dictionaries from our collection (especially HTML dictionaries) are not yet compatible with xiaoyifang's version.
+**Note:** Some dictionaries from our collection (especially HTML dictionaries) are not yet compatible with xiaoyifang's version.
 SLOB files should work fine though.

 ## Working with dictionaries in GoldenDict